JHU-DevOps-and-SSD/Demo-CI/README.md

 # Demo-CI
-Repository for testing CI integration with Jenkins Text added for test commit
+Repository for testing CI integration with Jenkins Test commit for autobuild on Jenkins